jmpisson/lightning-wizard-oss/README.md

 ## About

-This Web Component is a Web Component built from https://github.com/jmpisson/lightning-wizard(Lightning Wizard) to use within a Lightning Web Component OSS Project.
+This Web Component is a Web Component built from [Lightning Wizard](https://github.com/jmpisson/lightning-wizard) intended to use within a Lightning Web Component OSS Project.

 It aims to provide a way to programatically build flows with Salesforce Flow styles and functionality, having full control of the wizard behavior in any scenario.